CodeTaste: Can LLMs Generate Human-Level Code Refactorings?: Experimental Evaluation

-Even in the instructed track, where agents are provided with a detailed blueprint specifying the exact refactoring transformations required, notable performance gaps emerge among frontier systems.
-Unless otherwise specified, all metrics reported in this section and in \cref{sec:experiments:abstract} concern averages across instances.
+Even in the Instructed Track, where agents are provided with a detailed blueprint specifying the exact refactoring transformations required, notable performance gaps emerge among frontier systems.
+Unless otherwise specified, metrics in this section and \cref{sec:experiments:abstract} are instance averages.